Nikola Jerkan

-Nikola Jerkan (born 8 December 1964) is a Croatian former footballer who played as a defender.
-Jerkan was born in Split and started playing football professionally for NK Zagreb.
+Nikola Jerkan (born 8 December 1964) is a Croatian former professional footballer who played as a defender.
+He started playing football professionally for NK Zagreb.

 Playing career

 Club

+Jerkan was born in Split.
 He started his career in youth ranks of Junak Sinj.
 In 1982 he moved to NK Zagreb where he played until 1986.
 Then, he moved to Dinamo Vinkovci where he would spend two years before moving to Hajduk Split in 1988.
 Immediately he started playing for the first team and played two seasons before he moved to Real Oviedo in Spain in 1990.
 In 1991, in his second season there, he was selected for the best defender of La Liga.

-Jerkan joined Nottingham Forest in the summer of 1996 for a fee of £1million.
+Jerkan joined Nottingham Forest in the summer of 1996 for a fee of £1 million.
 Jerkan's time at Nottingham Forest was disappointing.
 He struggled to hold down a first-team place and after the departures of Frank Clark and Stuart Pearce, never hit it off with new manager Dave Bassett.

-He went on a year-long loan to Rapid Vienna of Austria at the start of the 1997-98 season and was never seen in the English game again.
-He spent the 1998/99 season at the City Ground but played no games.
+He went on a year-long loan to Rapid Wien of Austria at the start of the 1997–98 season and was never seen in the English game again.
+He spent the 1998–99 season at the City Ground but played no games.

 In 1999, he moved Charleroi where he played during the next two seasons, and then retired.
 He then moved to live in Oviedo.